 The bottom is where you will create your new redirection.

 Enter the long URL that Google generated into the “Target URL” field.
 Add your vanity URL to the “Source URL” field.

 Change the group to “Redirections” and finish by clicking “Add Redirect”.

 Track The Visits In Google Analytics

 You can also go to the Source tab, Medium tab, and Source/Medium tab if you filled that data in when tagging your URLs.
-One reason you’d want to do this is for repetitive marketing efforts like your email newsletter.
+One reason you’d want to do this is for repeated marketing efforts like an email newsletter.
 The source for these might always be “emailnewsletter”.
 On the Campaign tab, you can see how your emails, in general, are doing.
 If you additionally name each source by the date you send the newsletter, you’ll be able to see how individual newsletters perform.

 Creating Custom URL’s and tracking them is an easy way to determine if your marketing efforts are working for you and your business.
-Being able to determine if your banner, paid ad, email newsletter, or other marketing effort is producing results is a quick way to make your marketing work for you.
+Being able to determine if your banner, paid ad, email newsletter, or another marketing effort is producing results is a quick way to make your marketing work for you.